 - One 30 minute mentor session (value $73)

 What is the weekly time commitment?

-This is a training program, and like any adult online learning program, the amount of time and effort you put in will directly relate to what you get out of it.
+This is an adult learning program and the amount of time and effort you put in will directly relate to what you get out of it.
 To fully engage with the weekly content video, reflections and exercises, I recommend a minimum of 2 hours a week.
-If you include the office hour each week, plus engaging in the additional resources and the online space, I would set aside 4 hours a week.
+If you include the classroom time each week, plus engaging in the additional resources and the online space, I would set aside 4 hours a week.
 Learning best happens when it is experiential.
-The weekly reflections, exercises and online space are designed to offer this.
+The weekly exercises, group calls, and online space are designed to offer this.

 This course is designed to support an experiential and embodied deepening into your capacity to support others with attunement. presence and therapeutic wisdom, drawing on concepts that are transferable to diverse and unique contexts.
 This course is not an intellectual endeavor to gain prescriptive how-to's or techniques.

 An openness to engage in self-inquiry around your own grief is necessary.
 Similar to any in-person counseling training, self-reflection and your own continued healing is part of the program.
-The more we can be with, and understand, our grief process, the better able we are to show up for others in healing and effective ways.
+The more we can be with and understand our own grief process, the better able we are to show up for others in healing and effective ways.
 This training is delivered with this axiom as foundation.

 Will the content be relevant to me?

-I welcome folks of diverse lived experiences and skill levels who are supporting others through grief of any kind.
+I welcome folks of diverse lived experiences and skill levels who are supporting others through grief of any kind, and who have experience working through and with their own grief in healing ways.
 Whether you have years of experience in the helping profession, or are newly on the path to tending grief - you are welcomed and will receive benefit from the content.
-This course is a trauma-aware and resiliency-focused framework that provides accessible, practical and ready-to-use approaches that can be integrated into your caring relationships, now.
+This course is a trauma-aware and resiliency-focused framework that provides accessible, practical and soulful approaches that can be integrated into your caring relationships, now.
 All the skills are transferable to different and multiple loss contexts.